Why do my pipes bang when I turn off my faucet quickly, is a question plumbers get asked a lot.

 How do you fix it?
 The remedy is actually quite simple.
 You recharge the air chambers.
 Here’s how.
 First, turn off the water coming into your house. go around the outside and open all your hose bibs( Faucets your hoses are connected to).
 Then, go inside and open all your faucets, hot and cold sides.
 If your faucets are single handles turn them to mix hot and cold.
 Flush your toilets.
 To ensure you break any air lock that may occur in the air chambers, blow air through the lavatory faucets through the spout.
 You will probably hear the faucets sucking air.
 This noise will confirm that you have recharged your air chambers.
 Turn off all the inside faucets, then turn off the outside faucets.
 Now turn your water back on to the house and turn on all your faucets and let them flow until the flow is normal.

 The banging went away.
 You fixed it!
-Don’t tell your spouse that you read this blog written by Bubba Butler of Wimpy’s Dependable Plumbing.
+Don’t tell your spouse that you read this blog written by Bubba Butler of Wimpy’s Plumbing & Air.
 Let them think that you are their hero!

-If your pipes are banging or whistling in Sarasota or Bradenton Florida, Wimpy’s Dependable Plumbing can solve this problem for you or talk you through it.
+If your pipes are banging or whistling in Sarasota or Bradenton Florida, Wimpy’s Plumbing & Air can solve this problem for you or talk you through it.
 We want you to Love Your Plumber!
 Call 941-322-1911.